solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 ### Task 1: Create subnet and storage account for Azure SQL MI

 1. Sign in to the [Azure Portal](https://portal.azure.com).
-Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab setup.
+Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab set up.

 2. Within the Azure Portal, navigate to the Resource Group created for this lab, and go to the `tailspin-spoke-vnet` virtual network.